AlicinTG/AlicinTG/README.md

 - 👋 Hi, I’m @AlicinTG
-- 👀 I’m interested in scripting
+- 👀 I’m interested in coding/scripting*sqling
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and front end dev.
 - 💞️ I’m looking to collaborate on AI and other python projects
 - 📫 How to reach me ...